deemp/flakes/README.md

 1. What's the difference between a flake's package and a derivation?
    - `outputs.packages.${system}` is a set with derivations as values

+1. Can add an additional nix config to a

 ### Docs